ericwooshem/LavenderAir/README.md

 Development of the MegaPMM version is in-progress.
 Currently, there is no working prototype available, and specs are based on theoretical features we expect are possible.

+3D printed cases & a weatherproof outdoor housing is coming soon.

 ## Creators
 [Eric Woo-Shem](https://github.com/ericwooshem): Project conceptualization, original design, component selection & original BOM, programming: sensor firmware prototype, bluetooth, RTC.

 [Brian Woo-Shem](https://www.brianwooshem.com): Programming: production firmware, SD logging, conversion to AQI readings, debugging; cost comparison analysis for new BOM, research, documentation, data analysis, sensor testing and validation, visualizations.

+### Also by the creators

+The structure of this project, resources, and some documentation are taken from the [DIY Frugal Arduino CO₂ Sensor Monitor](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor), a sub-$100 system to track and evaluate COVID-19 risk using CO₂ levels to estimate ventilation and occupancy, also by the same development team.

+Our projects have been used in the [curriculum for engineering courses](https://www.brianwooshem.com/co2-sensor-lab/) at a major university.

 ## License